 This has currently got some lockdown prayers which Father John found from Fr James Lyons, Archdiocese of Wellington, New Zealand.

 Just this one service per week on Sundays at 10am and the church is closed on Mondays for cleaning .

 Church Opening During the Week For Private Prayer

 Apart from Sunday mornings, the Church will only be open on Wednesday and Thursday mornings from 9am to 12noon at the moment as we need a degree of supervision and our Parish Administrator is available on those two mornings.
 We may introduce Tuesdays and Thursdays for limited times if we are able to supervise.
 It will be necessary for people to wear masks in line with the current law on this and in addition users will have to wipe with anti-bacterial wipes anywhere they have sat or touched.
+Note that during school holidays we are closed.
 We ask for your forbearance on this please during these difficult times.
 Thank you Churchwarden John.

 Notice about the Current Sunday Service at 10am

 We hope the shutting of the church does not cause anyone any inconvenience but we have to follow guidelines and make sure the church is cleaned after each service.
 There may also be a case that the church will be shut following a funeral/baptism/wedding as these events will also be followed by the same cleaning methods.

 Message From Father John Wall (updated 26-08-20):-